DanielKowalczyk1984/PM/CONTRIBUTING.md

 ### Continuous Integration

-For this project, CI is provided by [GitHub Actions](https://github.com/features/actions), with workflows found in the [`.github/workflows` folder](.github/workflows).
+For this project, CI is provided by [Gitlab CI/CD integration](https://about.gitlab.com/topics/ci-cd/), with workflows found in the [`.gitlab/.gitlab-ci.yml` file](.gitlab/.gitlab-ci.yml).
 Workflows are run automatically on every commit made on the master branch, unless told to skip for that particular commit.
+To learn more about CI/CD, you can visit the [Gitlab learn environment](https://about.gitlab.com/learn/continuous-integration/)

 To skip CI runs on a particular commit, include either `[skip ci]` or `[ci skip]` in the commit message.